 - definitely beneficial.

-It could be not be significantly influenced by any remedial de-carbonisation action, however drastic, taken by mankind.
+It could be not be significantly influenced by any remedial de-carbonisation action, however drastic, taken by a mere ~25% of mankind.

 And it is impossible that the actions of mankind could ever achieve anything like as much as +2°C by arising from its CO2 emissions